dddrrreee/cs140e-win19/labs/lab10-shell/README.md

  is for/from which program.

  3. We rewrite the code to avoid any ugly problems such as trashing the shell's stack, reboots, or re-initializing the UART.

-You should examine the code and be able to describe what the changes are and why.
+You can see these concrete changes by examining the code in `lab10-shell/hello-fixed` directory.
+You should be able to describe what the changes are compared to a normal `hello` and why.

-###### B. What we do to send binaries
+##### B. What we do to send binaries

-At this point, I was hoping to triumphantly say you would simply use your bootloading code as-is, thereby vindicating my foresight and the generality of what you've done already.
-Unfortunately, while you *can* use your code with minimal modifications, I think it's probably better to strip the code down to something simpler.
-Doing so will be easier to debug, and will get around some of the issues in the original protocol, which actually has some race conditions, given the UART 8-character queue size.
+At this point, I was hoping to triumphantly say you would ship programs to the pi by simply using your bootloading code as-is, thereby vindicating my foresight and the generality of what you've done already.
+Unfortunately, while you *can* use your code with minimal modifications, I think it's probably much better to strip the code down to something simpler.
+The result will be easier to debug and get around some of the race conditions in the original protocol, which arise when the protocol's insufficient flow-control hits the UART's 8-byte finite receive queue size.

 While you won't be using the code as-is, the understanding you gained from writing it the first time should allow you to create a custom